-Everybody dance now – using a mix of Latin inspire moves to rocking music.
+Everybody dance now – using a mix of Latin inspired moves to rocking music.
 By no means the only dance workout available, it was one of the most popular workouts of 2011 and appealed to seemingly everyone.
-A dance class that works for people in any fitness range, it claims to have 12 million followers and offers group classes as well as DVD’s.
+A dance class that works for people in any fitness range, it claims to have 12 million followers and offers group classes as well as DVDs.
 It also boasts a number of different variations, including aqua Zumba and kids classes that make it easily accessible for a wide audience and there is no sign of it losing popularity or following Jazzercise into the background.
-If you are looking to get fit while dancing, then check out this 1 Hour Dancing Challenge.

 The name says it all – Insanity.
 P90X and Insanity are sold by the same company and boast similar claims.
 Marketed as extreme workouts, both of these are home workouts that require large amounts of dedication and willpower.
 Insanity claims to burn 1,000 calories in one hour and P90X claims to be the #1 home workout.
 Both are aimed at people that want to slim down and bulk up in their homes and take exercising very seriously.
 These programs have been tremendously popular, but their severity may scare people off and it is unknown how well they will survive as more and more home workouts become available.
 Once you get the P90x workout schedule down, you should be on your way to becoming the ultimate fitness champ!

 Pilates is so two years ago, and Piloxing is so last year.
 Pilates was a more complicated version of yoga sometimes requiring fancy machines, while Piloxing combines the basics of Pilates with boxing.
-These classes are advertised as a whole-body workout and strengthening program that can help promote weightloss.
-The designers of this workout seem to be aware that is a fad, since they call it the “latest Hollywood celebrity fitness craze.”
+These classes are advertised as a whole-body workout and strengthening program that can help promote weight loss.
+The designers of this workout seem to be aware that it is a fad since they call it the “latest Hollywood celebrity fitness craze.”
 No doubt it provides some great workouts, but it does not seem to differ very much from TaeBo or kickboxing at its core.

-Phones used to be used to talk to people – now they are used to track miles run as well as calories consumer and burned and provide support and workout tips.
+Phones used to be used to talk to people – now they are used to track miles run as well as calories consumed and burned and provide support and workout tips.
 The sheer number of apps available for smartphones is overwhelming, but they are one of the most popular types of apps available.
-These are a handy way for people to track what they eat or how much they workout as well giving them access to online workouts.
-Even casual users can use phones for support by posting on Facebook or tweeting how much they exercised for all they friends and followers to see.
-WeightTraining.com goes above and beyond by tracking all your workouts for you.
-Check out the Automatic Workout Tracker and never track a workout AGAIN!
+These are handy ways for people to track what they eat or how much they workout as well giving them access to online workouts.
+Even casual users can use phones for support by posting on Facebook or tweeting how much they exercised for all the friends and followers to see.

 Then all bets are off and hopefully that Piloxing class will have at least been fun.
-Either way, save money by staying staying away from fads like the Shake Weight and toning shoes and focus on good old-fashioned sweat to see results in 2012.
-Finally, do not forget to follow @WeightTraining for all of your fitness tips!
+Either way, save money by staying away from fads like the Shake Weight and toning shoes and focus on good old-fashioned sweat to see results in 2012.